saucelabs/sauce-docs/docs/testfairy/acct-mgmt/acct-settings.md

 ### SAML/Single Sign-On

 Add the SSO metadata definitions file here.
 When you add SAML/Single Sign-On, the file contains your ID, URL, and X.509 certificate.
-See [SSO](/testfairy/acct-mgmt/sso/sso-intro) for more information.
+See SSO /testfairy/acct-mgmt/sso/sso-intro for more information.

 ## Account